-The MIC is defined as the concentration of a compound that inhibits visible growth.
-Due to the lack of suitable broth media susceptibility testing in N. gonorrhoeae has been mainly limited to either Etest, disc diffusion or agar dilution.
-Agar dilution is the gold standard for susceptibility testing of this fastidious organism.
-Essential agreement with this method is defined as +/- one doubling dilution and should be above 90% for diagnostic purposes where the same resistance breakpoints are applied1.
-Etest has been shown to be in excellent agreement with the reference method in most settings1–4.
-The most discordant results were found when different growth media where used, as MICs are lower when GC agar is used compared to the richer chocolate agar5.
-A multicentre study revealed that overall agreements between the different methods is >70% and Etest was in better agreement with agar dilution than disk diffusion6.
-Unfortunately these methods are expensive, require expertise and are relatively slow (~24 hours).
-Faster methods that allow to obtain results on the same day have been developed for other bacteria but are not available for N. gonorrhoea.
+Due to the lack of any appropriate broth medium, MIC-based susceptibility testing of N. gonorrhoeae has been limited to Etest and agar dilution method (gold standard).
+Essential agreement with the agar dilution method is defined as ±1 doubling dilution and should ideally be above 90% for diagnostic purposes where the same resistance breakpoints are applied.1 Etest has shown excellent agreement with agar dilution method in many settings.1–4 However, discordant results have been found particularly when different growth media were used.5 A multicentre study revealed that, despite use of different media and protocols, the overall agreement between the different methods was >70%.6 Unfortunately, these methods are relatively slow (~24 hours), subjective, require expertise, and/or are expensive.
+Faster methods that allow results to be obtained on the same day have been developed for other bacteriaREFs but are not available for N. gonorrhoeae.